CleverRaven/Cataclysm-DDA/doc/POSTAPOC_PRICE_GUIDE.md

-# Post-apocalypse Price Guide
-How to give items a sensible postapoc_price value
+# How to give items a sensible postapoc_price value

 ### Pricing philosophy
 Prices were based on the philosophy that there is a decent portion of humanity unwilling to regularly